-Units needing fuel can only be fueled (rule 11.5c) by expending 1T per unit per phase moved (Option C).
+Units needing fuel can only be fueled (rule 12.5c) by expending 1T per unit per phase moved (Option C).
 Options A and B cannot be applied here.

-Designer's Note.
-Supplying all units and particularly motorized units proved to be extremely difficult in Burma.
+Design Note: Supplying all units and particularly motorized units proved to be extremely difficult in Burma.
 This rule simulates that difficulty by eliminating the inherent efficiencies provided by the other options.